 Greater Phoenix has a local government that is supportive to startups and innovation.
 With the creation of a “sandbox” environment for FinTech, Blockchain and PropTech, Arizona continues to support an environment that is strategically positioned for growth in emerging technologies.
 As a first-mover state for autonomous vehicles, Arizona Governor Doug Ducey passed an executive order in 2015 that would support testing in the state.

-Smart Region Initiative
+Smart Region Consortium

-The Smart Region Initiative is a collaborative applied research and implementation partnership between the public sector, academia, industry and civic institutions to drive the creation, advancement and adoption of smart city technology that improves the quality of life for all citizens and businesses in Greater Phoenix.
+The Smart Region Consortium is a collaborative applied research and implementation partnership between the public sector, academia, industry and civic institutions to drive the creation, advancement and adoption of smart city technology that improves the quality of life for all citizens and businesses in Greater Phoenix.
 Through the collaborative approach, Greater Phoenix is able to deploy technology at scale, creating a seamless experience for residents as they travel from city to city.